• Skip to primary navigation

 Another plus is that this ghost shaped pillow is a decor piece that you can use year after year.
 After all, ghosts never go out of style for Halloween!
 Ha!

-Not only did I make this ghost pillow, I also made some of their cozy pumpkin pillows so keep an eye out for that tutorial coming soon!
+Not only did I make this ghost pillow, I also made some of their cozy pumpkin pillows so check out that tutorial to make some for yourself!

 Supplies to make your own Pottery Barn ghost pillow